Should I Slash or Mulch?

 However in problem areas that have become overgrown, where grazing is not a consideration, a slasher is an effective machine for gaining control and getting the grass back into a manageable state.

-Mulchers: generally categorised into two types of machine.
+Mulchers: generally categorised into two types of machine – Y Flail or Hammer Flail.

 Useful with managing tall grass or crops especially in a grazing situation.
-As compared to a slasher blade, the mulcher flails will cut/shred the grass into much shorter lengths.
-Most mulchers are fitted with a shredding bar to retain the grass inside the machine until it has been shredded to the shortest possible length.
+These flails come in pairs and they’re fitted back to back – looking like the letter Y. As compared to a slasher blade, the mulcher flails will cut/shred the grass into much shorter lengths.
+Y flail machines are great all rounders that can be used in multiple applications.
+Most Y flail mulchers are fitted with a shredding bar to retain the grass inside the machine until it has been shredded to the shortest possible length.
 This means it falls to the ground where it breaks down as mulch.
 It also overcomes long lengths of grass lodging in the canopy of the pasture which affects stock grazing habits.
-High body machines are also useful for mulching crop residue such as cereals and cotton.
-Machines fitted with Y flails can also cope with light prunings.
+Y flail machines are also useful for mulching crop residue such as cereals and cotton.
+Machines fitted with these flails can also cope with light prunings up to 90mm depending on the model.

 Can be used both on grass and in orchards, parks and gardens.
+The hammer flail is cast and side on looks like a wedge and they’re considerably heavier than a Y flail.
 In the case of parks and gardens, where neatness is a primary consideration, a hammer flail will produce a flatter more even result in terms of height.
 These machines are also useful for problem scrub areas and roadside maintenance.
 They tend to leave a coarser result than Y flails but they cope more easily with heavier prunings.